Bayelsa guber: Sylva visits Jonathan – The Sun Nigeria

 The representatives of the various student bodies lamented the poor state of critical infrastructures in all the tertiary institutions in the state, and the high tuition fees paid in the state-owned schools.

-The students while recalling assured Sylva of their maximum support in his quest to emerge victorious in the November 11, election, saying he did so much for the students community during his first stint as the governor of Bayelsa State, and they are very confident that he will replicate the same, when he becomes governor again.
+The students while assuring Sylva of their maximum support in his quest to emerge victorious in the November 11 election, they noted that he did so much for the student during his first tenure as the governor of Bayelsa State, expressing confidence that he would replicate the same, when he becomes governor again.

-In his response Sylva assured the students that his manifesto, which shall be unveiled very soon, already makes provisions for the welfare of students, as well as giving the students qualitative education.
+In his response, Sylva assured the students that his manifesto, which shall be unveiled very soon, would make provision for the welfare of students as well as qualitative education.

-He also promised to provide shuttle buses for students, to ease the high cost of transportation the students are grappling with.
+He also promised to provide shuttle buses for students to ease the high cost of transportation the students were currently grappling with.

 BREAKING NEWS: Nigerians have now been approved to earn US Dollars; let’s show you the process and methods to earn $5000-$10,000 monthly.
 Click here to see the possibilities.